 The next line of preparation before the meeting with your supervisor is to write down your short-term and long-term goals and think about how your PhD project can help you achieve them.
 With this clarity, your supervisor can offer guidance and resources to assist you in achieving your objectives.
 It will also enable your supervisors to customize their support to aid in your growth.
 When formulating your personal and academic goals, it is essential to take into account the particular areas of research or study that interest you.

-See: Steps to Pursue a Doctoral Degree5 Questions to Ask Your PhD Supervisor on the First Meeting
+See: Steps to Pursue a Doctoral Degree

 5 Key Questions to Ask Your PhD Supervisor on the First Meeting